 Hello and thanks for stopping by.
 I’m so glad you’ve found my writing club.

-I’m Nikki and I started Storymakers in 2017, just after the publication of my first book, The Mystery of the Disappearing Underpants.
+I’m Nikki and I started Storymakers in 2017.
+This was just after the publication of my first book, The Mystery of the Disappearing Underpants.

 At that time, I had been freelance writing and copywriting for over ten years whilst working on my fiction.
 It had always been my aim to offer something for children – something that would give them the opportunity to write freely and without judgement.

-Storymakers began with a few workshops and grew into a fully-fledged club with weekly groups for different aged children as well as holiday workshops and one-to-ones.
+Storymakers began with a few workshops.
+It grew into a fully-fledged club with weekly groups for different aged children.
+It also offers holiday workshops and one-to-ones.

 Here is a rundown of what I offer at the Storymakers Club:

 The Wednesday Writing Club – this is an hour full of writing prompts to stimulate creativity and get the imagination in gear.
-It may be a picture of a setting that you will be asked to describe, or imagine what is happening there.
-It may be a picture of a character that you will be asked to imagine what they are doing, who they are etc. It may be two characters that you will be asked to write a conversation between.
-This club involves short exercises of 5-10 minutes, so it is fast-paced and fun.
-Anyone is welcome at this group, from 7 up to 16 years.
+I might show you a picture of a setting and ask you to describe it, or imagine what is happening there.
+There might be a picture of a character that I’d like you to imagine what they are doing, who they are etc. Alternatively, I could ask you to write a conversation between two characters.
+This club involves short exercises of 5-10 minutes.
+That means it is fast-paced and fun.
+Anyone is welcome at this group, from 7 up to 11 years.

 The Young Writers – for 11-year-olds and up to aged 16, the Young Writers is a more in-depth writing group.
-Though structured, the Young Writers has a relaxed, supportive feel and we cover aspects of writing such as creating atmosphere, developing characters that are three dimensional and practising writing techniques to add depth to your fiction.
-We also continue with the support for other, non-fiction writing such as persuasive arguments, accounts and explanations.
+Though structured, the Young Writers has a relaxed, supportive feel.
+We cover aspects of writing such as creating atmosphere and developing characters that are three dimensional.
+In addition, we practise writing techniques to add depth to your fiction.
+We also continue to support non-fiction writing such as persuasive arguments, accounts and explanations.

 My holiday workshops have been wide and varied.
 Some have been similar to the Wednesday Writing Club, others have covered vocabulary, spelling and grammar.
 The workshops are wide-ranging and hopefully as fun and informal as we can make them!

 It is my love of writing and storytelling that I bring to my sessions.
 I hope that by working with an author, the children are inspired to become writers too.
 Being a writer does not necessarily mean you have to become an author.
-We all need to be writers in some capacity – it is a form of expression that cannot be underestimated in its importance and extends to all subjects and most areas of life.
+We all need to be writers in some capacity.
+It is a form of expression that cannot be underestimated in its importance.
+I believe writing extends to all subjects and most areas of life.

 I hope you are able to take a look around my website.
 You can find details of my groups on the ‘What’s On’ dropdown menu – ‘Saturday Groups’ for Story Writers, Writer Buds and Young Writers and ‘After School Clubs’ for the Wednesday Writing Club.